LaraMilena3/LaraMilena-master-s-thesis-code/r_data/readme.md

-This is data of the project.
+This is the data of the project.

 raw_data.csv is the original data downloaded from EFSA, US EPA ECOTOX and REACH.